Mother: Rose (Fradusco) Alito, a teacher

 February 1, 2006 - Sworn in as a Supreme Court Justice a second time in a ceremony at the White House.
 He replaces Justice Sandra Day O'Connor.

 Writes the majority opinion in the pay discriminiation case, Ledbetter v.
 Goodyear Tire and Rubber Company, Inc.,

 421 F.3d 1169 (11th Cir.
 2005).
 In a 5-4 ruling, the court says that employees claiming unequal pay must file a complaint within 180 days of the first unequal paycheck.

 During an annual State of the Union address by President Barack Obama,

 Alito is seen mouthing the words "not true" after a comment by Obama, which discussed a U.S. Supreme Court ruling and its effect on corporate contributions during elections.

 March 2, 2011 - Alito is the sole dissenter in the free speech case involving Westboro Baptist Church, stating that "free and open debate is not a license for the vicious verbal assault that occurred in this case."

-June 25, 2013 - Writes the majority opinion in Adoptive Couple v Baby Girl where the question was can an unwed non-custodial parent block an adoption using the Federal Indian Child Welfare Act (ICWA).
+June 25, 2013 - Writes the majority opinion in Adoptive Couple v.
+Baby Girl where the question is can an unwed non-custodial parent block an adoption using the Federal Indian Child Welfare Act (ICWA).
 The court ruled, 5-4, in favor of the adoptive parents ruling that the ICWA did not apply when the parent had never had physical or legal custody of the child.